 State Plan TDBL benefits must be reported on an employee’s federal income tax return, as they are considered third-party pay for both Social Security (FICA) and federal income tax purposes.
 The payment of these benefits should be included on the W-2 Form issued by the employer.
 TDBL benefits are not subject to the New Jersey state income tax.

 Employees may be entitled to TDBL benefits if they are disabled due to pregnancy.
-The normal payment period may be up to four weeks prior to the expected due date and up to six weeks after the child is actually delivered.
+The normal payment period may be up to four weeks prior to the expected due date and up to six weeks after a natural birth and eight weeks after a c-section.
 The doctor may certify an employee for a longer period of disability if there are complications with the pregnancy that would render the employee incapable of doing their regular work.

 Employers have the right to request an independent medical examination.
 However, they must make this request as soon as a problem with the claim is suspected.
 This is a routine procedure with no charge to either the employer or the employee.
 The findings of this examination will be used to determine whether the employee will be paid additional benefits.

 — Can an employer deny disability leave? —

 While an employer cannot deny disability leave, the employer may permit or require the employee to use any paid sick leave, vacation time or other leave at full pay before the individual is eligible for disability.